faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 One simple way to demonstrate that LDS members are generally reluctant to consult unapproved sources is to merely ask a member to read or share links discussing alternative models of LDS truth-claims, even if they include links to faithful responses.[^alternative_sources]  Few will do so and even fewer would be willing to share such critiques with others.

-### No viable alternative
+### 14. No viable alternative

-Jeffery R. Holland [taught](https://www.lds.org/general-conference/2004/04/abide-in-me?lang=eng): "We board the Good Ship Zion and sail with her wherever she goes until she comes into that millennial port.
-We stay in the boat, through squalls and stills, through storms and sunburn, because that is the only way to the promised land."
-Also captured [in this meme](https://i.redd.it/clkz8lb9uukz.jpg).
+Elder Jeffery R. Holland [taught](https://www.lds.org/general-conference/2004/04/abide-in-me?lang=eng):

+> We board the Good Ship Zion and sail with her wherever she goes until she comes into that millennial port.
+We stay in the boat, through squalls and stills, through storms and sunburn, because that is the only way to the promised land.
+(Also captured [in this meme](https://i.redd.it/clkz8lb9uukz.jpg))

-M Russell Ballard [taught](https://www.lds.org/general-conference/2016/10/to-whom-shall-we-go?lang=eng): "If you choose to become inactive or to leave the restored Church of Jesus Christ of Latter-day Saints, where will you go?
+And Elder M Russell Ballard recently [taught](https://www.lds.org/general-conference/2016/10/to-whom-shall-we-go?lang=eng):

+> If you choose to become inactive or to leave the restored Church of Jesus Christ of Latter-day Saints, where will you go?
 What will you do?
-The decision to 'walk no more' with Church members and the Lord’s chosen leaders will have a long-term impact that cannot always be seen right now."
+The decision to 'walk no more' with Church members and the Lord’s chosen leaders will have a long-term impact that cannot always be seen right now.

-## Preventing Apostasy

-### Some monitoring for orthodoxy occurs
+### 15. Some monitoring for orthodoxy occurs

 1. Files kept on students at BYU [cataloging activities that may not be in line with LDS thought](http://www.freebyu.org/wp-content/uploads/2016/05/Brad-Carmack-Honor-Code-File.pdf).
 1. Existence of a [Strengthening Church Members Committee](https://en.wikipedia.org/wiki/Strengthening_Church_Members_Committee).